 It is made of rubber, which is the most common material used.
 The max operating pressure is 250 pounds per square inch (PSI).
 This should be plenty for most users.
-However, if you have a specific job in mind, ensure that this is high enough to perform it.
+However, if you have a specific job, ensure that it is high enough to perform it.

 2. Campbell Hausfeld PA117701AV Air Hose – Best Value

 The packaging states that it has a 200 max PSI.
 However, many people reported that it failed far below this amount.
-In general, while this is a high-value option, you’re getting what you pay for.
+While this is a high-value option, you’re getting what you pay for.

 3. Hitachi 115155 Polyurethane Air Hose – Premium Choice

 Sometimes, you need something a little more than the average air hose.
-If you use your air compressor a lot or are a professional, you need something that can withstand regular use.
-If this describes you, then you need the Hitachi 115155 Polyurethane Air Hose.
-This air hose is a bit more expensive than some competitors, but it is made better.
-You’re getting your money’s worth.
+If you use your air compressor a lot or are a professional, you need something that can withstand abuse.
+If that describes you, you need the Hitachi 115155 Polyurethane Air Hose.
+This air hose is more expensive than some competitors, but it is made better.

 We loved that it was lightweight.
-It only weighs about 2.2 pounds, which is far lower than most other options on the market.
-It has heavy-duty bend restrictors to prevent unnecessary breakage while it’s being used in harsh conditions.
+It only weighs about 2.2 pounds, which is lighter than most other brands.
+It has heavy-duty bend restrictors to prevent unnecessary breakage while used in harsh conditions.
 It remains flexible in cold conditions but doesn’t become too flexible in warmer conditions.
-It is also spiral reinforced for durability, elongating its lifespan and preventing breakage.
+It is also spiral-reinforced for durability, elongating its lifespan and preventing breakage.

 4. Estwing E1450PVCR Rubber Hybrid Air Hose

 At 50 feet long, the Estwing E1450PVCR Rubber Hybrid Air Hose is more than enough for most users.
 It is made of blended rubber and PVC, which helps it maintain strength and remain flexible.
-It is almost 4 pounds.
-When you consider how long it is, it’s relatively lightweight.
+It weighs almost 4 pounds, but it’s relatively lightweight when you consider how long it is.
 It is also kink-resistant and can deliver up to 300 PSI of operating pressure.
-We found that this hose was suitable for home DIYers and some professionals as well.
+We found that this hose was also suitable for DIYers and professionals.

-Unlike some hoses, this one is designed to work in all weather conditions.
-It is pliable in even sub-zero degree temperatures.
-The couplers and fittings are made of solid brass for extra durability, and the hose comes equipped with bend resistors.
-These resistors prevent wear and tear at the joints, prolonging the life of the hose.
+Unlike some hoses, the Estwing is designed to work in all weather conditions.
+It is pliable in even sub-zero-degree temperatures.
+The couplers and fittings are solid brass for extra durability, and the hose has bend resistors.
+The resistors prevent wear and tear at the joints, prolonging the life of the hose.